Friday 21 August 2020

 My friends prompted me to reflect and share some sort of vows.
 Unprepared, I quieted, closed my eyes, and took a long moment.
 Then I shared: “I will come back to myself again and again.
 I will lose my way many times, forget my true self, and get off track.
 And again and again, each time, I will come back to myself.”

 Jules placed my ring on my finger, and I invited everyone to kiss me (not on the lips!).
 I evoked the image of a tree in my ring, symbolizing my rootedness and resilience.
 Adreena and her ancestors shared with me a very special blessing, sharing, and teaching in a language I did not understand but nonetheless appreciated deeply.
 Kasey and Alegra-Ray also shared blessings and love.
 We sang Wildflower together while Topher played guitar and then we sang “We Shall Be Known” as we processed out.
 I walked into the kitchen to find that Addie had gotten two cakes, chocolate, and sunflowers!!
-Everyone fed me cake (some from their mouths, Lady & the Tramp style), and Dan even licked frosting off my nose (ew, wet and slobbery!).
+Everyone fed me cake (some from their mouths, Lady & the Tramp style), and Dan even licked frosting off my nose.

 It was all so surreal and magical and couldn’t possibly have come together without each individual and the gifts and ideas they brought to the group.
 All these ideas of commitment, turning towards each other again and again, and being seen and valued in marriage are the exact same ideas we talk about in community.
 As adrienne maree brown writes in Emergent Strategy, “Love is an emergent process.”
 It is iterative, resilient, intentionally adapting, interdependent, and decentralized.